 Diana and Robin first meet outside a theater, are drawn together by their shared failures and rapidly become each other's crushes and professional support networks.
 She's pretty and he's extraordinarily handsome, which means they attract interest from other quarters, including some inappropriate suitors.
 Diana's nasty, arch cousin Gastrin (Leo Bill) seems to have a yen for her, despite the fact that they were raised practically as brother and sister -- Diana's mother, a famous actress, having dropped dead in mid-performance in front of her young daughter.

 Meanwhile Gastrin's friend, a matinee idol named Douglas (Mark Umbers), has his sights set on the heterosexual Robin.
 The scenes involving his attempted seductions of Robin put a serious damper on the film.
 A barely closeted predator, Douglas is depicted as so anxious to get his hands on Robin that he'll resort to drugs or violence to do so.
-To be presented with such an old-fashioned stereotype is just puzzling.
-It's as if Taylor-Stanley were so interested in making a period piece that she decided to adopt 1930s values in making "These Foolish Things."

 Just as problematic is the shift in tone presented each time Gastrin or Douglas do something vile and cruel.
 Are we meant to find them amusing?
 Presumably so, given that the rest of Taylor-Stanley's supporting players are all intended to be lightly comedic -- from Huston's eccentric American heiress, Lottie, who decides to invest in Robin's play, to Bacall's grand dame of the theater.